Landscaping with Garden Pebbles

-Stones are some of the most beautiful materials you can work with in a garden.
-They’re the perfect accompaniment to plants and trees, and can be used as standalone elements to create texture, colour, and draw interest to your yard.
-Stones have generally been weathered over time, making them ideal for shaded areas prone to moss and lace lichen, and they come in all shapes and sizes for any project.
-Whether you’re after a modern, traditional, Japanese, country, Mediterranean, or Xeriscape garden, you’ll find stones to match your theme.
+Garden Pebbles are one of the most beautiful natural materials you can work within a garden.
+They’re the perfect accompaniment to plants, trees, pavers and can be used as standalone elements to create texture, colour and draw interest to your yard.

-Adding stones to the landscape can be as simple as collecting a few rocks and stones from around your property and using them to protect your garden or frame your pots.
-Stones can be used to assist drainage, create structure and physical change, and can help a garden look more established.
+Adding Garden Pebbles can be used to assist drainage, create structure and physical change, and can help a garden look more established.

-Pebbles make wonderful decorative elements and help restore water in soil that’s exposed to the sun.
+Pebbles make wonderful decorative elements and help restore water in the soil that’s exposed to the sun.
 They also prevent soil erosion and preserve the roots of a plant.
-An inexpensive pebble path can be added to create a practical walkway from one area to another, or decorative pebbles can be used in place of mulch.
+Stone pebble path can be added to create a practical walkway from one area to another, or decorative pebbles can be used in place of mulch.

-Pebbles are currently very on trend, and landscape gardeners can’t get enough of them for use in mulching, mosaicing, and paving.
+Pebbles are currently very on-trend, and landscape gardeners can’t get enough of them for use in mulching, mosaicing, and paving.
 They’re also being used to surface paths and driveways, adding character to a home in an instant.
-Better yet, they’re budget-friendly, being one of the cheapest materials to work with in a garden.
-Plus, unlike bark and leaf-litter mulch, stones and pebbles don’t break down.
-No more replacing your mulch every six months!

 Weeds can be an issue with pebbles, but a thick layer should do the trick in preventing them from growing through.
-You could also try a treatment of glyphosate herbicide before laying the pebbles.
+You could also try a treatment of Roundup before laying the pebbles.

 Terraced stone steps in a mix-and-match pattern create a strong focal point and offer a functional purpose in a sloped yard.
 Try creating a carpet of green by planting ground cover in and amongst your steps, or add a bit of soil and sedum into any stone cracks and crannies.
 Character plants on either side of the steps will create visual interest, or small flat lights placed between the stones can beautifully illuminate your steps at night.